codejump123/take_home/b_and_b/README.md

 - dbt clean (just to be safe)
 - dbt deps ( to build metric package)
 - dbt run -- full-refresh

-\n to view documentation
+### To view documentation
 - dbt docs generate
 - dbt docs serve
 (dbt docs will open in browser)

+### INTRO TO MODEL

 There are two stage models which analysts won't require - stg_orders.sql and stg_products.
 Both models are set up as incremental models with merge incremental_stragey.

 #### stg_orders.sql
-stg_orders.sql model only contains the latest record ( identified by the latest _loaded_at timestamp ) for each order_id in source orders table.
+>  stg_orders.sql model only contains the latest record ( identified by the latest _loaded_at timestamp ) for each order_id in source orders table.
 To maintain uniqueness in each row (due to repeated record), i've created a new id field by concatentating order_id, created_at, line_id, product_id, and variant_id.
 This field ensures uniuqeness for each row in the table, and the same field is used as unique key value for incremental strategy.

 #### stg_product.sql
-stg_product.sql model only contains the latest record ( identified by the latest _loaded_at timestamp ) for each product_id in source product table.
+> stg_product.sql model only contains the latest record ( identified by the latest _loaded_at timestamp ) for each product_id in source product table.
 To maintain uniqueness in each row (due to repeated record), i've created a new id field by concatentating _id(product id), variant_id, and sku.
 This field ensures uniuqeness for each row in the table, and the same field is used as unique key value for incremental strategy.

-### stg_web_events_unique_session_id.sql
+#### stg_web_events_unique_session_id.sql
-stg_web_events_unique_session_id.sql is also a staging model where some basic tranformations to source data table web_events is done to create unique session_ids for each event based on provided requirement
+> stg_web_events_unique_session_id.sql is also a staging model where some basic tranformations to source data table web_events is done to create unique session_ids for each event based on provided requirement
->  a ‘session’ is defined as a series of one or more web events committed by the same cookie with no more than a 30 minute gap between events.
+    a ‘session’ is defined as a series of one or more web events committed by the same cookie with no more than a 30 minute gap between events.
 Any 30 minute gap indicates a new session.

 ### Presentation Tables

-1) product_order.sql
+#### 1) product_order.sql
     obtained by performing left join stg_product on stg_orders table using product_id and variant_id.
 Some data transformations are done fulfill analysts's requriements described in the assignment.

-3) web_session_final.sql
+#### 2) web_session_final.sql
     This model is based on stg_web_events_unique_session_id.sql and performs few transformations to fulfill analysts's requriements described in the assignment.

 ## documentation for metrics are provided using dbt metrics
    All metrics included in part "Need the ability to report on the following metrics"